top of page

 Wet Plate Workshops

-If you want an amazing, creative experience learning how to make images like the Victorian photographic pioneers, using similar equipment and genuine 19th century lenses, then book yourself onto one of our workshops: Contact us
+If you want an amazing, creative experience learning how to make images like the Victorian photographic pioneers, with large format cameras and genuine 19th century lenses, sign up for one of our workshops.
+Book online or Contact us, we'll do our best to find a time to suit you

 2023-10 MP - 026_edited.jpg